Six Senses Ninh Van Bay

 There are three restaurants located in various stunning locations around the resort, with an emphasis on fresh delicious food and fabulous service in exemplary settings.
-The resort can also organize barbecues at your villa or dinner on the jetty, in the wine cave or on a private beach.
+The resort can also organise barbecues at your villa or dinner on the jetty, in the wine cave or on a private beach.
 The bar is a great place to watch the sunset.
-There is a swimming pool, indulgent Six Senses Spa, PADI dive center, fitness center, tennis court and a library.
+There is a swimming pool, indulgent Six Senses Spa, PADI dive centre, fitness centre, tennis court and a library.

-Activities at Six Senses Ninh Van Bay include tennis, volleyball, snorkeling, diving, fishing, tennis, non-motorized and motorized water sports, boat trips, complimentary yoga and tai chi and cooking classes.
+Activities at Six Senses Ninh Van Bay include tennis, volleyball, snorkelling, diving, fishing, tennis, non-motorised and motorised water sports, boat trips, complimentary yoga and tai chi and cooking classes.
 A plethora of excursions can be arranged by boat, bicycle, jeep and motorbike to visit islands, villages, waterfalls and more.

 Cordelia Nicholls (Staff)